astroport-fi/astroport-core/contracts/tokenomics/staking/README.md

 #### `Leave`

-Unstakes share token to move back deposit token amount.
-Burns share.
+Burns xASTRO and unstakes underlying ASTRO (initial staked amount + accrued ASTRO since staking).

-Execute this message by the xASTRO token contract address from which you want to move back deposit.
+Execute this message by calling the xASTRO token contract and use a message like this:
 ```json
 {
   "send": {